Johnny Hart: Controversial strips

 Two strips in particular were controversial.
-The B.C. strip for April 15, 2001, which was Easter, portrayed a Jewish menorah with seven candles progressively burning out as the strip captions ran the words of Jesus Christ.
+The B.C. strip for April 15, 2001, which was Easter Sunday, portrayed a Jewish menorah with seven candles progressively burning out as the strip captions ran the words of Jesus Christ.
 At the end, the outer arms of the candelabrum broke away, leaving a Christian cross, with the final panel portraying the opened and empty tomb of Christ.
 Critics including the Anti-Defamation League and the American Jewish Committee argued that Hart's strip portrayed replacement theology, that is, the conception of Christianity as supplanting Judaism.
-Hart offered an apology "if I have offended any readers," but still thought the strip could increase "religious awareness" and claimed that he had meant the strip to be a tribute to both religions.
+Hart offered an apology "if I have offended any readers", but said he still thought the strip could increase "religious awareness" and claimed that he had meant the strip to be a tribute to both religions.

-Another B.C. strip, which ran November 10, 2003, showed an outhouse with a traditional crescent, which a character entered with a vertical graphic "SLAM", only to ask, "Is it just me, or does it stink in here?"
+Another B.C. strip, which ran November 10, 2003 (on the 15th day of the month of Ramadan), showed an outhouse with a traditional crescent symbol on its door, which a character entered with a graphic labeled "SLAM", and then asked, "Is it just me, or does it stink in here?"
+The Washington Post described the layout of "SLAM" as "stacked vertically, in the shape of an I".
 Critics including the Council on American-Islamic Relations claimed that the combination of the vertical bar and the "SLAM", as well as the crescent moons both in the sky and on the outhouse, made the strip a slur on Islam.
 Hart denied that it was anything but an outhouse joke.